Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 liver crostini

-After a fifteen minutes walk through the beautiful, Christmas-decorated Montalcino (I must admit decorations here are much more elegant than in big cosmopolitan Rome), we were already seated for dinner.
+After a fifteen-minute walk through the beautiful, Christmas-decorated streets of Montalcino, we were already seated for dinner.

-A glass of wine, bruschetta, and our Tuscan antipasto: salami, prosciutto, mushroom, onion, and chicken liver pate bruschetta.
+A glass of wine, bruschetta, and our Tuscan antipasto: salami, prosciutto, mushroom, onion, and more crostino toscano.

-Back to the hotel, time to watch some tv – less than15 minutes of a cooking tv show, and we were asleep, dreaming of vineyards, good wine, and excellent food…
+Back to the hotel, time to watch some TV – less than 15 minutes of a cooking show, and we were asleep, dreaming of vineyards, good wine, and excellent Tuscan food

 Tuscan bread has no salt.